Chart Color Schemes

 Educational outcomes in Strathalbyn Surrounds fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 17.5%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 12.5%, followed by postgraduate qualifications (2.7%) and graduate diplomas (2.3%).
-Trade and technical skills are prominent, with 44.1% of residents aged 15+ holding vocational credentials – advanced diplomas (11.0%) and certificates (33.1%).
+Vocational credentials are prominent, with 44.1% of residents aged 15+ holding such qualifications - advanced diplomas at 11.0% and certificates at 33.1%.

 Educational participation is high, with 26.7% of residents currently enrolled in formal education.
 This includes 10.7% in primary education, 8.8% in secondary education, and 2.8% pursuing tertiary education.
-Strathalbyn Surrounds has 4 schools with a combined enrollment of 460 students.
-These schools offer integrated K-12 education for academic continuity.
-Local school capacity is limited at 5.4 places per 100 residents compared to the regional average of 11.2, leading many families to travel elsewhere for schooling.
+Strathalbyn Surrounds has 4 schools with a combined enrollment of 460 students, demonstrating typical Australian school conditions (ICSEA: 990) with balanced educational opportunities.
+All 4 schools offer integrated K-12 education for academic continuity.
+Local school capacity is limited at 5.4 places per 100 residents compared to the regional average of 11.2, leading many families to travel for schooling.
+Note: where schools show 'n/a' for enrolments, please refer to parent campus.

 Frequently Asked Questions - Education